geoffdavis92/git-high-level-cli/README.md

 $ git clone git@github.com:fullstax/git-high-level-cli.git
 ```

+---
+#### Note: Read before continuing
+Once you include the preceeding export/source lines in your `~/.bash*` file(s), some commands with the same name may override or be overridden by the GHL file, depending on the hierarchy of that file.

+If you notice you overrode a command, simply comment out/remove the export/source lines, or rename one of the instances of the conflicted command to something else.
+---

 Edit your `~/.bash_profile`, `~/.bashrc`, or `~/.profile` and add the following code to the top:

 ```bash